alexpetros/unplannedobsolescence.com/content/blog/prolog-basics-pokemon/index.md

 Prolog tries to "unify" the predicate with all possible matches for the variable.
 There's only one way to make this particular predicate true though: `Type` has to be `water`, because Squirtle's only type is Water.

-For Pokemon with two types, the predicate unifies twice.
+For Pokémon with two types, the predicate unifies twice.

 ```name=top-level
 ?- type(venusaur, Type).